Agonda in South Goa has b

 3. A few interesting beaches are within striking distance

-Geographically, Agonda is near the southern end of Goa, which means that the beaches around it are mostly free of the crowds of tourists that you see in the north.
+Geographically, Agonda is in south Goa, which means that the beaches around it are mostly free of the crowds of tourists that you see in the north.
 If you hire a scooter or a motorcycle, you can explore these quite easily.
 Some might even surprise you by being completely free of other tourists.

 Cola beach is a small beach to the north of Agonda, with a lagoon separated from the ocean by a strip of beach—a natural swimming pool, with trees on one side, for visitors who don’t feel like getting pushed about by the waves.
 The beach also has a slightly spooky-looking resort built onto a hill off the beach that reminds you a bit of B-grade action movies set in Thailand.